Rotational Velocities of Am and Non-CP Stars based on Kepler and LAMOST DR5: Rotation Velocity

 where $A_f^0$, $A_f^k$, and $\phi_f^k$ are free parameters. $t$ is the sampling time variable. $f$ is the frequency variable, designated here as the rotation frequency. $y_n$ is the photometry data at the $n$th moment.
 We regard the standard deviation of related parameters as their errors.

-For the first extracted frequency $ f $, if $ f<3 \text{ day}^{-1} $ and there is a significant extracted frequency in $ [2f-\Delta f, 2f+\Delta f] $, the frequency $ f $ is marked as the rotation frequency. $ \Delta f $ is the half-width at half-maximum of the main peak in the sampling window.
+For the first extracted frequency $ f $, if $ f<3 \text{ day}^{-1} $ and there is a significant extracted frequency in $ [2f-\Delta f, 2f+\Delta f] $, the frequency $ f $ is marked as the rotation frequency. $ \Delta f $ is the half width at half maximum of the main peak in the sampling window.
 If there is an extracted frequency $ f_1 $ in $ [f/2-\Delta f, f/2+\Delta f] $, use $ f_1 $ as the rotation frequency and $ f$ as its first harmonic frequency, because 10 \% of the rotation frequency has an amplitude smaller than that of the first harmonic \citep{2019MNRAS.487.4695S}.

 Then, we calculate the rotation velocities of the sample with the formula as follows:

 where $ V_{\rm rot} $ is the rotational velocity ($ \text{km s}^{-1} $), R is the stellar radius (km) provided by \citet{2020AJ....159..280B}, $ f_{\rm rot} $ is the stellar rotation frequency ($ \text{Hz s}^{-1} $) we calculated.